Best New Zealand Forex Brokers for 2023

 |Company||Accepts NZ Residents||Regulated by FMA||Average Spread EUR/USD - Standard||Minimum Deposit||Overall Rating||Visit Site|

 |FXCM||1.38||Starts from $50||Read Review|

 |Admiral Markets||0.8||$100||Read Review|

 How to Verify FMA Authorisation

-To identify if a forex broker is regulated as a Financial Services Provider (FSP) by the FMA, the first step is to identify the register number from the disclosure text at the bottom of the broker's New Zealand homepage.
-For example, here's the key disclosure text from KVB Kunlun's website,
+To verify if a forex broker is regulated as a Financial Services Provider (FSP) by New Zealand's Financial Markets Authority (FMA), the first step is to identify the register number from the disclosure text at the bottom of the broker's New Zealand homepage.
+For example, here's the key disclosure text from KVB Kunlun's website:

 KVB Kunlun Financial Group of Companies (including KVB Kunlun Pty Limited, KVB Asset Management Limited, KVB Kunlun New Zealand Limited, KVB Kunlun International (HK) Limited, KVB Kunlun Securities (HK) Limited, KVB Kunlun Asset Management (HK) Limited, KVB Kunlun Canada Inc, KVB Global Markets Limited, KVB Global Markets Pty Limited).

 Next, look up the firm's NZ entity name on the FMA website to validate its current regulatory status and FSP number.
 Here is the official FMA page for Financial Services Providers that lists KVB Kunlun New Zealand Limited.